fenago/oracle19c-labs/dataguard/lab_guides/lab09.md

 ## Overview

-In this practice, you will work with private temporary tables in the `stndby` physical standby database and explore DML/DDL operations on these tables.
+In this practice, you will work with private temporary tables in the `orcldg` physical standby database and explore DML/DDL operations on these tables.

 Private temporary tables are advantageous in scenarios where:
 - A specific application stores temporary data in transient tables for a single-time population, infrequent reads, followed by a drop at the end of a transaction or session.